The Lynx

 About

-They hunt reindeer and deer and smaller prey.
-Lynx are fast runners across short distances and sneak up on their prey making a quick lunge.
-The lynx is a lonely animal, with the female rearing her cubs for barely one year.
-They mate in spring and the young are born in the early summer.
+Lynx hunt reindeer, deer, and smaller prey.
+They are swift runners over short distances and rely on stealth, sneaking up on their prey before making a sudden leap.
+The lynx is a solitary animal; females raise their young alone for about a year.
+Mating takes place in spring, and the cubs are born in early summer.

 Did you know that

-• The lynx can purr just like our domestic cats.
+The lynx can purr just like a domestic cat.

-• In the past, it was believed that lynx could see through walls.
+- In the past, people believed that the lynx had the ability to see through walls.

-• The lynx has been voted the most popular animal in Sweden.
+- It has also been voted the most popular animal in Sweden on several occasions.

 Conservation status